Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: Rationality of cubics in C42 via congruences of 8-secant twisted cubics

-The surfaces $S_{42}\subset\p^5$ have the expected trisecant behaviour, as one easily verifies.
+A general surface $S_{42}\subset\p^5$ satisfies Assumption~\ref{assumption1} in Subsection \ref{assdef} and it has the expected trisecant behaviour, see the end of Remark \ref{cs42}.
 By Theorem \ref{trisflop} the map $\mu$ restricted to a general cubic $X\subset\p^5$ through $S_{42}$ determines a trisecant flop $\tau:X'=\Bl_{S_{42}}X\map W'$ with $W'$ a smooth fourfold.
-By Theorem \ref{contraction} the congruence of 8-secant twisted cubics to $S_{42}$ induces a birational morphism $\nu:W'\to W$, which is the blow-up of a surface $U\subset W\subset \p^7$.
-By studying the birational map $\mu:X\map W$, one verifies that $U\subset\p^7$ is a smooth non-minimal $K3$ surface of degree 21 and genus 18.
-Theorem \ref{contraction} assures that $\mu\inv$ is given by the restriction to $W$ of a linear system of hypersurfaces of degree 8 having points of multiplicity 3 along $U,$ a fact we verified also computationally. \end{proof}
+By Theorem \ref{C42_Flop} and by Theorem \ref{contraction}, the congruence of 8-secant twisted cubics to $S_{42}$ induces a birational morphism $\nu:W'\to W$, which is the blow-up of a surface $\overline B\subset W\subset \p^7$.

-\begin{rmk} {\rm The smooth surface $U\subset\p^7$ has $K^2_U=-10$ and it is obtained from a minimal K3 surface $U'\subset\p^{22}$ of genus 22 and degree 42 via the linear systems of hyperplane sections with a triple point, a double point and 8 simple base points imposing only six conditions.} \end{rmk}
+By studying the birational map $\mu:X\map W$ (see Subsection~\ref{contid42}), we obtain that $\overline B\subset W\subset\p^7$ is a smooth surface of degree 21 and sectional genus 18.
+Then $\overline B$ coincides with its support $U$, which is thus a smooth surface of degree 21 and sectional genus 18 with $p_g(U)=1$ and $q(U)=0$.
+We now apply the geometric method developed in Section~\ref{geomet} to deduce that $U$ is the blow-up of a K3 surface at nine distinct points and to describe the linear system giving the embedding.